 We all need grab-and-go food to keep hunger at bay between meals.
 If you turn to packaged staples to stay sated, try these healthier yet satisfying alternatives.

 We all need grab-and-go food when schedules get busy or a satisfying snack to keep hunger at bay between meals.
-If you usually turn to packaged staples to keep your pantry (and stomach) full, try these satisfying swaps that generally pack fewer additives and more nutrition while delivering fresh, bold flavours.
+If you usually turn to packaged staples to keep your pantry (and stomach) full, try these satisfying swaps that generally pack fewer additives and more nutrition while delivering fresh, bold flavors.

 Crunchy.
 If you find yourself reaching for chips or salty, crunchy snacks, take a stab at making your own.
 Try kale leaves or thinly sliced beets or sweet potatoes (ideally using a mandolin) dusted with olive oil and salt and roasted until crispy.
-Play around with flavours such as rosemary beet chips or balsamic kale chips.
+Play around with flavors such as rosemary beet chips or balsamic kale chips.
 They’ll store for at least a few days in an airtight container—if you don’t eat them all before then!

 Binge-worthy.
-When your evening calls for curling up with your favorite show, move away from packaged popcorns, candy and snacks that are heavily processed and often high in sodium.
+When your evening calls for curling up with your favorite show, move away from packaged popcorns, candy and snacks that are heavily processed and often high in salt.
 Instead, roast some crunchy chickpeas or edamame, then dust them with a spice mixture to keep you coming back for more.
-Or try your own popcorn trio: split plain popcorn into thirds and toss the first with a light covering of white powdered cheddar, the second with almond or peanut butter and maple syrup instead of corn syrup for a nut-based “caramel corn,” and the last drizzled with your favorite extra-virgin olive oil and finishing salt.
+Or try your own popcorn trio: split plain popcorn into thirds and toss the first with a light covering of white powdered cheddar, the second with almond or peanut butter and maple syrup for a nut-based “caramel corn,” and the last drizzled with your favorite extra-virgin olive oil and finishing salt.